-Maine offers a single cybersecurity certificate available at the University of Maine at Fort Kent.
-This certificate is in information security, and it’s perfect for combining with another computer science degree that doesn’t focus explicitly on cybersecurity.
-Or students can use it to get a taste for the field and see if it’s something you want to pursue more seriously.
+Certificates are perfect for combining with another computing degree that doesn’t focus explicitly on cybersecurity.
+Or students can use it to get a taste for the field and see if it’s something that they want to pursue more seriously.

-Maine is a rural and low-population state, and it only has a few cities large enough to warrant a cybersecurity workforce.
-Portland, Maine, the capitol, is by far the biggest cybersecurity hub and metropolitan area, so most cybersecurity workers will either live nearby or be based in that city.
+Maine is a rural and low-population state.
+It only has a few cities large enough to warrant a cybersecurity workforce.
+Portland, Maine, is by far the biggest cybersecurity hub and metropolitan area, so most cybersecurity workers would either live nearby or be based in that city.

-There are currently almost 5000 cybersecurity workers within the state, with an additional 992 current cybersecurity job openings according to CyberSeek.org.
-The ratio of cybersecurity workers to demand is also 5.0: much higher than the national average of 2.0 for these types of jobs.
+There are currently over 5,000 cybersecurity workers within the state with an additional 1,000 current cybersecurity job openings according to CyberSeek.org.
+The ratio of cybersecurity supply to demand is 94%, which means that there are enough cybersecurity workers to fill 94% of the cybersecurity jobs that employers demand.
+(The national average is 68%.)
+There is no documentation for employers that wish to hire individuals with cybersecurity skills plus other skills.
+Also some out of Maine cybersecurity positions can be handled remotely and these are not reflected on the supply to demand ratio. workers to demand is also 5.0: much higher than the national average of 2.0 for these types of jobs.
 In other words, pickings are very slim within the state but there also aren’t very many workers compared to other states across the country.

 When it comes to wages, Maine is about average compared to many other states in the country.
 The average hourly wage of a cybersecurity worker in Maine is $39.55, which translates to a yearly average salary of about $82,270.

 This is lower than the average wages in a state like Maryland or Massachusetts, but Maine is a cheaper state to live in than many across the country.
+The cost of living is higher along the coast and in the cities.
+The cost of living is a bit lower in rural areas such as Aroostook County.
 Out of a scale of 100, with 100 being the national average cost, Maine has a cost of living is 96.5.
 In other words, your cybersecurity paycheck will go farther in this rural but beautiful state than in many others.

 All in all, Maine is a bit of a mixed bag when it comes to cybersecurity education and employment.
-It has several excellent programs up to the bachelor’s degree level, but it doesn’t have any degree options beyond this point and its job openings are relatively slim compared to many other states.
+It has several excellent programs up to the bachelor’s degree level and a great Master’s level program.